Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 Parole records are also part of criminal records and are created when incarcerated individuals serve out the rest of their prison sentences in the community under supervision.
 Additionally, criminal records will have information on those convicted of sex crimes, and there are registries dedicated to maintaining and furnishing this information to the public, mostly through electronic means.

-See Prior Charges & Criminal Convictions Through the Greene County Clerk of Court
+Access Prior Charges & Criminal Convictions via the Greene County Clerk of Court

 A screenshot of the Greene County search tool that can be used to acquire criminal court case details for free.